How to Plant, Grow, and Care for Dame’s Rocket

 Among native plants from Europe and Asia, dame’s rocket has spread from woodland edges to the rest of world.
 It’s often seen here in North America as both a garden annual and a wildflower.

-Rapidly branching, dame’s rocket can spring up to a height of around 3-4 feet and spread to about 18 inches wide.
+Rapidly branching, dame’s rocket can spring up to a height of around three to four feet and spread to about 18 inches wide.
 The opposite leaves have toothed margins and form on short stalks.
-Lance-shaped, these opposite leaves can develop a slightly toothed edge towards the base of plants, but remain smooth-edged higher on the plant’s stem.
+Lance-shaped, these opposite leaves can develop a slightly toothed edge towards the base but remain smooth-edged higher on the stem.

 Blooming occurs from late spring into summer, most commonly in May and June.
 It’s a short period during which purple or white four-petaled blossoms appear.
 Similar in appearance to phlox (which has five petals instead of four), these rocket flowers are roughly a half-inch in diameter and create a riot of color across the plant.
 Some cultivated forms produce double-layered flowers, but most are a single four-petaled flower.